Mike Zimmer on Justin Jefferson: 'When we don't win a game, we're all frustrated'

 "In my opinion, he just wants to win," Zimmer added, "and part of that is he wants to get the ball if he can, and I don't think he's calling out anybody.
 That's not the type of person he is.
 He's a guy that wants to go out and play and play his best every single week."

-"But I'm not the one calling the plays," Jefferson said after the game.
+"But I'm not the one calling the plays," Jefferson said.
 "I'm just here to do my job and do what was told to me.
 But we can't get down to the red zone that many times and come out with three points [instead of a touchdown]."

-Jefferson's frustration comes as the Vikings offense has fallen below a potential it has only reached intermittently this season.
-Jefferson set the NFL record for most receiving yardage in a player's first two seasons, but he didn't reach it until the third quarter despite needing only 21 yards.
-Since taking a 29-0 lead on Pittsburgh, the Vikings offense has five touchdowns and four interceptions in the last 10 quarters.
+Jefferson on Sunday set the NFL record for most receiving yardage in a player's first two seasons, but he didn't reach the mark until the third quarter despite needing only 21 yards.
+Since the Vikings took a 29-0 lead on Pittsburgh, their offense has five touchdowns and four interceptions in 10 quarters.

 Cousins, Mond to be separated at team HQ

-Just about every morning, Zimmer said he receives a text telling him whether the roster and coaching staff are "all clear" or whether someone tested positive for COVID-19 and can't work.
-To further mitigate that risk for quarterback Kirk Cousins, who must test daily under NFL protocols because he is unvaccinated, Zimmer said they'll prevent Cousins and quarterback Kellen Mond from being in the same room at TCO Performance Center.
-Mond, the rookie third-round pick, was unvaccinated when he tested positive during training camp.
+Just about every morning, Zimmer said, he receives a text telling him whether the roster and coaching staff are "all clear" or whether someone tested positive for COVID-19 and can't work.
+To further mitigate that risk for quarterback Kirk Cousins, who must test daily under NFL protocols because he is unvaccinated, Zimmer said the team will prevent Cousins and quarterback Kellen Mond from being in the same room at TCO Performance Center.
+Mond, a rookie third-round pick, was unvaccinated when he tested positive during training camp.

 "We're going to try to keep them spread apart," Zimmer said.

-Quarterback Sean Mannion, who is vaccinated, tested positive on Sunday and remains isolated on the reseve/COVID-19 list.
+Quarterback Sean Mannion, who is vaccinated, tested positive Sunday and remains isolated on the reserve/COVID-19 list.
 He needs to produce two negative tests to return; those tests can be taken at the same time under updated rules.

 Cook can return by Sunday, Zimmer says

-Zimmer said there is "hope" to get running back Dalvin Cook back by Sunday's kickoff in Green Bay.
-Since Cook is unvaccinated, he must remain away from the team for at least 10 days, which makes his earliest return on Saturday should he test out of the protocols.
+Zimmer said there is hope to get running back Dalvin Cook back by Sunday's kickoff in Green Bay.
+Because Cook is unvaccinated, he must remain away from the team for at least 10 days, which makes his earliest return Saturday should he test out of the protocols.